 Use artificial intelligence (AI) to automate ad buying and target more specific audiences.
 This automation is efficient and fast and yields higher conversions and lower acquisition costs.

-Now that data is available for anyone's purchase history, consumer behavior, and links clicked, as well as software to implement campaigns, custom content is easier than ever.
+Now that data is available for anyone's purchase history, consumer behavior, links clicked, and software to implement campaigns, custom content is easier than ever.
 You need to personalize your marketing to stand out.
-Not just personalized emails, but content and products as well.
+Not just personalized emails but content and products as well.